 She holds a Doctor of Juridical Science (Monash 2009) as well has over 12 years’ experience as a practising lawyer.
 Prior to transition to academia in 2010 Susannah was a Manager at the Public Interest Law Clearing House in Melbourne where she served for 7 years in various roles including as founding coordinator and Principal Solicitor of the Seniors Rights Legal Clinic.
 She has a particular expertise and interest in government decision-making affecting refugees, migrants and older people and the experience of these groups in their interactions with the law.

 Susannah joined the RASSA Board in February 2017.

-Mitch currently works as solicitor and registered migration agent with MSM Legal.
-He has been practising solely in the area of migration law since 2013 and specialises in refugee, humanitarian, and complex family visas, as well as appeals of visa refusal and cancellation decisions to the Administrative Appeals Tribunal, the Federal Circuit Court and the Federal Court.
-Prior to joining MSM legal, Mitch was a volunteer assistant for JusticeNet, and now assists with migration matters referred by this service for pro bono advice.
+Mitch is a lawyer and registered migration agent with MSM Legal.
+Mitch has been practising solely in immigration law since 2013 and assists in all areas from applications to appeals to the High Court, with a particular focus on complex family visa issues, employer sponsorship and compliance, cancellations, and merits and judicial review.
+While completing a double degree of Law and Behavioural Science at Flinders University, Mitch was a volunteer assistant for JusticeNet, and now assists with migration matters referred by this service for pro bono advice.

 Mitch became involved with RASSA in October 2015 as one of the migration agents assisting with the first weekend clinic organised as part of the launch of the Migration Assistance Project.
 He joined the board in October 2016 and now serves on the volunteer and training subcommittee.
 In February 2018, he was awarded the Law Council of Australia’s John Gibson AM award for the Young Australian Migration Lawyer of the year for 2018.